 I’ve put Weaviate and Milvus together because both are open-source options written in Go.
 Both allow you to store data objects and vector embeddings generated by machine learning models and scale them.

 That’s all well and good, but you can’t do much with a vector database if you don’t have data in the first place, right?
-So now it’s time to present a great tool for feeding your vector databases: Website Content Crawler.
+So now it’s time to present a great web scraping tool for feeding your vector databases: Website Content Crawler.

 Website Content Crawler (let's just call it WCC for brevity) was specifically designed to extract web data for feeding, fine-tuning, or training large language models.
 It automatically removes headers, footers, menus, ads, and other noise from web pages in order to return only the text content that can be directly fed to the models.